Attention-Deficit/Hyperactivity Disorder (ADHD)

 University Health Services

 If you have never been prescribed medication or, if continuing with a previous provider is not possible AND you have been tested and have a formal report by a qualified provider, a provider in University Health Services may be able to prescribe a medication for ADHD.
 This may be possible if ADHD is your only mental health disorder.
-To find out if a University Health Services provider can treat you, call University Health Services at 814-863-0774, tell them your diagnosis and that you have an assessment report and you will be scheduled with the Case Manager to assess your eligibility.
+To find out if a University Health Services provider can treat you, contact University Health Services, tell them your diagnosis and that you have an assessment report and you will be scheduled with the Case Manager to assess your eligibility.

 Local Psychiatric Provider